sylviameows/Wyvern/README.md

 # WyvernAPI
 > A modding API for TrainMurderMystery (aka Harpy Express or TMM)

+> [!WARNING]
+> This project is actively under development and not suitable for use yet. <br>
+> Feel free to preview and contribute, but i do not have the api available on a repository yet for modding.

 This API sets out to simplify the modding process of TMM, making it easier to make custom roles, tasks, shops/shop items, and win conditions.

 Wyvern additionally acts as a TMM utility mod, giving server owners more control over how the game plays and its balanced while also providing useful quality of life features for players.